jibbajaaba/pool-boys/journals/mark_mctague.md

 ### 5/30/24

 Worked on finishing user and authentication.
 Got them working properly.
 Also worked on db models and SQL code for db tables.
 Started working on creating a pool also. ended the day without getting it working but I worked on it after hours and figured out the problem.
 Kept getting a database error. was checking the code we did and made some corrections but main problem was models needed to be fixed, id for pools was not serialized and poolowner_id was not correctly matching up i believe.
 Will have to avoid doing this in the future though.
 Need to work with my team on these problems.

+### 6/7/24

+Worked on getting reservations completed and did some error catching. will be working on testing next class and looking to get redux setup over the weekend with the team.